Irene Karpiczenko / Werner Gunterswiler

 IRENE KARPICZENKO

-The richness of the graphic design of Jean-Jacques Hauswirth’s colorful cutouts never ceases to fascinate me.
-For me, the Musée du Pays-d’Enhaut is in a way the place of origin of his work.
-Exhibiting at the Swiss Paper Cut Center is an honor and a great joy.
+For me, the Musée du Pays-d’Enhaut is, in a way, a home for his work.
+Exhibiting here, in the Swiss Paper Cut Center, is an honor and a great joy for me.

 WERNER GUNTERSWILER